 Marble is such a classic stone that you see it everywhere.
 Marble makes such a timeless floor and countertop, but it’s not the easiest surface to maintain.
 So what’s the best marble cleaner?
 It depends on what you’re cleaning.
 Keep reading to learn how to clean marble floors and countertops.

 A few years ago we moved into a 100 year old house with marble bathroom floors.
 I also have a marble breakfast table I bought a second hand AND a marble vanity from Lowes.
 That’s lots of different types of marble to clean.

 Over time I noticed issues with each marble surface that require different cleaning solutions.
 The counters have different problems than the floors and are caused by different things.
 I tested different marble cleaning techniques.
-This is what I learned about cleaning and maintaining marble floors and countertops. you can skip directly to the section you need.
+This is what I learned about cleaning and maintaining marble floors and kitchen countertops. you can skip directly to the section you need.